Bullets And Beats: How A Radical Militant Group Wooed Manipuri Youth | BOOM

 Some anthems of the group would turn into music videos of high production value - with diverse range of shots, tight editing, and vibrant costumes.

-In the backdrop of a partition-led deadlock between the Meiteis and Kukis, as radicalism spread through the Meitei youth, award-winning Meitei singer Jayenta Loukrakpam, known by his stage name Tapta, resorted to vitriolic lyrics, attacking the Kuki community with songs containing strong elements of hate.
+In the backdrop of a partition-led deadlock between the Meiteis and the Kuki-Zo, as radicalism spread through the Meitei youth, award-winning Meitei singer Jayenta Loukrakpam, known by his stage name Tapta, resorted to vitriolic lyrics, attacking the Kuki-Zo community with songs containing strong elements of hate.

 The group was also propped up by child environmental activist Licypriya Kangujam, who had addressed world leaders at the 25th UN Climate Conference in 2019.
 She posted a photo on Facebook, where she could be seen posing with members of the Arambai Tenggol.